Guardian readers

 Winning tip: Trieste, Italy

 I got off the train to Venice last summer in Trieste, planning to spend a few hours there, but was so knocked over by its beauty that I stayed for a few days.
-Tucked away in the north-east of Italy, it’s a crosscultural cocktail of Hapsburg, baroque and Slavic views and vibes – with a slice of Latin lemon thrown in.
+Tucked away in the north-east of Italy, it’s a crosscultural cocktail of Habsburg, baroque and Slavic views and vibes – with a slice of Latin lemon thrown in.
 Piazza Unità d’Italia is an elegant square full of classy art nouveau cafes with the sea on one side – locally known as the Living Room of Italy.
 I strolled along Barcola for the evening passeggiata after checking out the nearby Miramare castle.
 There are beaches on the edge of the city that are easy to walk to – I had a swim one day.
 The food is hearty – Germanic meaty stews and spicy pizzas - while the coffee is strong.
 Joyce and Hemingway loved lingering over meals and drinks here – and I could see why.

 Nigel